flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 A DataDefinitionVariable requires unique IDs for the data definition and the request.
 These IDs are used to identify the data definition and the data received from the sim.
-Make sure these IDs are unique with the gauge.
+Make sure these IDs are unique within the gauge.

 Use the DataManager to create these variables, and it will automatically assign unique IDs.